KeystoneHQ/Keystone-developer-hub/research/tron-qr-data-protocol.md

 TBD

 ### Offline signers provide the signature to watch-only wallets.
-After signing the data offline signer should send the signature back to the watch-only wallet. and a new bc-ur type called `tron-signature-kt` introduced here to encode the data.
+After signing the data offline signer should send the signature back to the watch-only wallet. and a new bc-ur type called `tron-signature` introduced here to encode the data.

 #### CDDL for Sol Signature.
 The following specification is written in Concise Data Definition Language [CDDL].